MakieOrg/TopoPlots.jl/docs/src/index.md

 Documentation for [TopoPlots](https://github.com/MakieOrg/TopoPlots.jl).

-A package for creating topoplots from data that got measured on arbitrary positioned sensors:
+A package for creating topoplots from data that were measured on arbitrarily positioned sensors:

 ```@example 1
 using TopoPlots, CairoMakie